 By Frank Kane

-This article is an excerpt from our course, Mastering the Systems Design Interview.
+This article is an excerpt from our course, Mastering the System Design Interview.
+We hope you find these tips useful in your next interview.

 One of the best ways to prepare for an interview is with mock questions.
 Having thought through potential interview questions will help you to better articulate and position your answers.